reidjs/chat/README.md

 The first programming language optimized for developing software from a mobile device.

 ## What problem is this trying to solve?
-Writing JavaScript, C, and most other conventional programming languages are cumbersome to write from a mobile keyboard.
-M solves this by having a syntax that is specialized for a mobile phone keyboard.
+JavaScript, C, and most other conventional programming languages are cumbersome to write from a mobile keyboard.
+M solves this by having a syntax that is optimized to be written by a mobile phone keyboard.
 For example,
-1. Since phones tend to start each new line with a capital, A capital letter (A-Z) denotes the beginning of a statement.
+1. Since phones tend to start each new line with a capital, a capital letter (A-Z) denotes the beginning of a statement.
 2. `M` Avoids special characters that most languages rely on (&|{};), and prefers A-Z where possible.

 ## Hello, world